How to Tell If Your Child Is Just a Normal Teenager or Is Struggling with Depression?

 According to the National Institutes of Health, one in three teenagers suffer from some sort of anxiety disorder.
 While that may be a staggering and slightly worrying statistic, it at least gives parents insight into the fact that this is a problem their child may be experiencing.

 Certain risk factors play into whether a person may suffer from a mental health disorder.
 They include biochemistry, genetics, personality, and environmental factors.
 Now more than ever, teens feel pressure to succeed.
 Additionally, the world seems like a scarier place, and they are taught this at a younger age.
 Social media and a teen’s self-worth are also closely tied.
-Any of these possible factors can play a role in your teen’s mental health.

 Tips on How to Approach Your Child to Start a Dialogue